 Worse still, douching will likely wash away the good bacteria in your vagina.
 The result is often a compromised pH level, followed by unwanted infections and odours.

 AVOID INTERNAL DEODORISING PRODUCTS

-I implore you to avoid any products that suggest your vagina should smell like coconut vanilla pudding.
+Avoid any products that suggest your vagina should smell like coconut vanilla pudding.
 The concept is utterly ridiculous.

 WEAR CLOTHING THAT LETS YOUR VAGINA BREATH